Dates: September 7 - November 30

 Instructor: Dennis McLaughlin

-Course Fees: $145 for Harvard Undergraduate Students, $270 for Harvard Graduate Students, $840 for Adult Community, TAP Regular and Long Service - Follow instructions in on-line registration system for pricing.
+Course Fees: $125 for Harvard Undergraduate Students, $275 for Harvard Graduate Students, $900 for Adult Community, TAP Regular and Long Service - Follow instructions in online registration system for pricing.

-Your course fee covers use of all clays (terra cotta, stonewares, sculpture body, porcelain), bisque firing, glazes and glaze firing up to 7,270 cu. inches of kiln space as well as 7 day access to the ceramics program and its equipment in addition to course instruction.
+Your course fee covers use of all clays (terra cotta, stoneware, sculpture body, porcelain), bisque firing, glazes and glaze firing up to 8,000 cu. inches of kiln space as well as 7-day access to the ceramics program and its equipment from the start date of your class to December 1st.
+Opportunities to exhibit your work or view the work of your fellow studio participants will be available during our Holiday Show and Sale on December 6 – 9th!

 For questions regarding course content, please contact Director of Education, Kathy King at email@example.com.